 All incoming students must complete an Application for California Residence for Tuition Purposes.
 Continuing students may petition to reclassify their status at the end of the current semester.

 The residency review process cannot be accomplished by telephone or email.
 Decisions are rendered only upon submission of a completed Application.
 All students must complete an Application in order to change their status.
 Facsimile copies cannot be processed.
 Only filings with the student's original signature are acceptable.
-Every effort is made to review filings within seven to 10 days after submission.

 The residency determination date is the first day of classes.